Or: Who Can Help?

 - Points of Light Foundation

-- Serving the social sector through Volunteer Engagement, Partnerships, and Thought Leadership.
+- Serving the social sector through volunteer engagement, partnerships, and thought leadership.

 - Association of Leaders in Volunteer Engagement (AL!VE)

-- Southwest Idaho Directors of Volunteer Services (SWIDOVS)
+- Idaho Directors of Volunteer Services

-- Examples of Volunteer Application Forms
+Examples of Volunteer Application Forms

 For more information about volunteer management, contact: